Join us for the 3rd Annual

-In 2014, in addition to eight celebrity artists, more than 70 participating oil, pastel and water media artists competed for over $5,000 in cash and prizes.
+In 2014, in addition to eight celebrity artists, more than 70 participating oil, pastel and water media artists competed for more than $5,000 in cash and prizes.
 The Mendocino Art Center welcomed artists from throughout California, as well as Colorado, Hawaii, New Hampshire, New Mexico and Pennsylvania.

 Congratulations to our